Social security benefits

 Disabled New Zealanders living in Australia may be eligible to receive both a Disability Support Pension in Australia, and an Invalids (Severely Disabled) Benefit from New Zealand, depending on the amount of time the person has been resident in each country.
 To qualify for an Australian disability support pension and an Invalids (Severely Disabled) Benefit a New Zealander must be severely disabled and unable to work for more than 8 hours per week.
 For further information contact Centrelink. (external link)

 If a New Zealander is eligible to receive the Australian pension, then Centrelink will tell them to also apply for a New Zealand benefit.
 If a person is not eligible for an Australian disability pension, then they are probably not eligible for a New Zealand benefit.

 Carers of disabled New Zealanders living in Australia may also claim an Australian Carers Payment, provided they are the partner of a person who qualifies for the Australian Disability Support pension.
 Parents who are not protected SCV holders and are carers of a disabled child are not eligible for the Carers Payment.

 New Zealand Veterans living in Australia are able to access a New Zealand War Disablement Pension for any disabilities that are attributable to, or were aggravated by, their war service.
 They are also entitled to free medical care for those disabilities.
 New Zealand veterans can also access assistance through the Veterans Affairs New Zealand Case Management service (external link).

 New Zealand veterans may also be entitled to an income support pension from the Australian Government.
 For further information contact the Department of Veterans' Affairs (external link) or Veterans' Affairs New Zealand (external link).
-The Welfare Officer of the local Returned Service League (external link) sub branch may also be able to assist.
+The Welfare Officer of the local Returned and Services League (RSL) (external link) sub branch may also be able to assist.